macstadium/orka-integrations/GitLab/custom-executor.md

 1. Navigate to the [Dockerfile](Dockerfile) directory.
 2. Build a Docker image by running `docker build . -t orka-gitlab`.
    **Note**: The Dockerfile supports the Alpine GitLab Runner docker images.
 By default the [Dockerfile](Dockerfile) uses the latest GitLab Alpine docker image.
 If you want to specify another version, use the `BASE_VERSION` build argument: `docker build . -t orka-gitlab --build-args BASE_VERSION=alpine-bleeding`.
-3. Run a container using the Docker image you built.
-   Verify that the private SSH key for connecting to the ephemeral agent is mounted as the `/root/.ssh/id_rsa` file on the container.
-This key was created earlier during the Orka base image setup.
-4. [Obtain a token][obtain-token].
-The token will be used in **Step 5** to register the newly installed GitLab Runner.
+3. [Obtain a token][obtain-token].
+The token will be used in the next step to register the newly installed GitLab Runner.
-5. [Register][register-runner] the Runner.
+4. [Register][register-runner] and start the Runner.
 This is the process that binds the Runner to GitLab.
-To register the Runner, run the following command inside the container:
+To register the Runner, run the following command:
-   `gitlab-runner register --non-interactive --executor "custom" --url "{gitlab-server-url}" --registration-token "{gitlab-registration-token}" --description="orka-runner"`.
+   `docker run -e TOKEN=${REGISTRATION_TOKEN} orka-runner`.
 Replace the placeholders with the correct values.
-6. Verify that the container has network visibility to the Orka environment.
+5. Verify that the container has network visibility to the Orka environment.
 If the machine, running the container, is part of the Orka environment, skip this step.
 You can use any VPN client to connect to the Orka environment.
 For more information, see your Orka [IP Plan][ip-plan].

 **Note** If you want to set up the Runner manually, see [here](runner-manual-setup.md).